usaid-cs/yesterday-i-learned/random.md

 1. [🅰🆈🆈 🅻🅼🅰🅾](http://www.unicode.org/charts/beta/nameslist/n_1F100.html) has no Vietnamese characters in it.
 1. [Round trip time between two instances in the same datacenter](https://people.eecs.berkeley.edu/~rcs/research/interactive_latency.html) is around 1ms.
 1. [The highest rate of unemployment in the US was 10.4% in 1983.](http://www.multpl.com/unemployment/table) Even in 2008~2010, unemployment did not break 10%.
 Therefore, 10% is serious business.
 [Greece is at 22%.](https://www.statista.com/statistics/268830/unemployment-rate-in-eu-countries/)
-1. "撈神" is a kind of thing you smear on your face to lock the moisture in.
+1. "撈純" is a kind of thing you smear on your face to lock the moisture in.
 1. [NYC trash days](https://i.redd.it/doum09rg0wmz.jpg) look like hell.
 1. Samsung Pay can emulate a magnetic stripe using ["a tiny coil that shoots out the same magnetic code that those readers normally get from your credit card"](https://www.theverge.com/2015/8/13/9146965/samsung-pay-mobile-payment-credit-card-readers-date), called MST.
 1. Summer sausages are designed to last without refrigeration.
 They are usually cured, mostly made with scrap meats, and are wrapped in cloth/paper rather than intestines.